Personalized Two-sided Dose Interval: Introduction

 \section{Introduction}

 Personalized treatment rules, also known as individualized treatment rules or treatment policies, are strategies for assigning treatments, such as medication or social policy, to individuals based on their characteristics.
-These strategies have gained attention in the field of medicine due to their superior performance compared to traditional ``one-size-fits-all'' treatment assignment approaches.
+These strategies have gained attention in various fields, such as medicine, education, and social science, due to their superior performance compared to traditional ``one-size-fits-all'' treatment assignment approaches.
 For example, many studies have shown that personalized warfarin dosing strategies, which take into account patient characteristics, including pharmacogenetics, are more effective than standard dosing based on an empirical protocol \citep{Warfarin_PM_2007, Warfarin_PM_2014}.
-Most research on personalized dosing rules, including the warfarin example, produces a single recommended dose level for each patient \citep{laber2015tree, Chen2016, kallus2018policy, zhu2020kernel, zhou2021parsimonious, Schulz2021, hua2022personalized, wang2023non} with the goal of optimizing the individual's outcome under that rule.
-However, single-level dose recommendations may be overly ambitious or insufficient since in many real-world applications, the primary goal of treatment is not to achieve a specific value, but rather to have the patient's health status measurement fall within a favorable range.
+Most research on personalized treatment rules, including the warfarin example, aims to optimize the individual’s outcome by producing a single recommended treatment level for each study unit under the rule \citep{laber2015tree, Chen2016, kallus2018policy, zhu2020kernel, zhou2021parsimonious, Schulz2021, hua2022personalized, wang2023non}.
+However, single-level dose recommendations may be overly ambitious or inadequate, as the primary goal of treatment in many real-world applications is not to achieve a specific value, but rather to ensure that a study unit's outcome falls within a favorable range.
 For instance, warfarin should be prescribed to keep a patient's international normalized ratio, a measure of the time for the blood to clot, within a desired range, usually between 2 and 3 \citep{Warfarin_AHA_2014}.
 Similarly, major medical associations recommend targeting appropriate ranges for chronic disease management metrics such as hemoglobin level and blood pressure \citep{TDI_Example_2019, TDI_Example_2020}.